ctoestreich/datadog-agent-rootless/README.md

 Refer to the information located at the following for more details as this image extends this base: https://github.com/DataDog/docker-dd-agent

+I have included 2 examples

+1. **centos-base** - This extends centos base and installs the agent via a curl command.
+This is useful if you have your own base image.
+2. **docker-dd-base** - This extends the base docker image.

 ### Docker

 To build the image you can use run the `./build.sh` script to get you started or simply run some variant of the following command that meets your needs `docker build -t dd-docker-rootless .`